san-kumar/howdoi/README.md

 ## Interactive or Popup mode

 It is possible to run this outside the terminal interactively via a hotkey binding.
-It can also handle simple programming related questions
+It can also handle simple programming related questions too.

 ![popup](./popup.gif)

-(this popup shows when you press the hotkey as described below)
+(you can ask questions in a popup too by pressing a hotkey - as described below)

 ### Setup hotkey binding